Apprenticeship units

 From April 2026, apprenticeship units will be available for delivery in:

-• AI leadership – developing AI strategy
+• AI Leadership – AI Strategy and Opportunity

 • Electric vehicle charging point installation and maintenance